Pat O'Brien (Irish politician): Biography

 The second son of James O’Brien of Tullamore, Co.
 Offaly, he never married.
 He trained as a mechanical and marine engineer but subsequently moved to Liverpool where he set up a business as a coal merchant.
 In his early days he was a Fenian and was imprisoned as such.
 After moving to England he became active in the Land League and in the Home Rule Confederation of Great Britain, and was again imprisoned in his capacity as secretary of the Commercial Branch of the Land League in Liverpool.
-He became known to Charles Stewart Parnell, who chose him as candidate for North Monaghan at a by-election in February 1886 after Timothy Healy, who had won the seat in 1885, elected to sit for South Londonderry.
+He became known to Charles Stewart Parnell, who chose him as candidate for North Monaghan at a by-election in February 1886 after Tim Healy, who had won the seat in 1885, elected to sit for South Londonderry.
 O’Brien was reluctant to stand but yielded to Parnell's instructions to be in Monaghan the following morning.
 He went to catch the steamer for Ireland without returning home for his coat, but borrowed one which was several sizes too large from a friend he met in the street.
 In this he appeared at the Party convention.

 O’Brien was very active in the Plan of Campaign in 1887–90.
 He was imprisoned 5 times in 1888 and 1890, being given sentences totalling nearly 18 months.
 He always had a camera with him on Land League campaigns, and took photographs of scenes of eviction which he exhibited on a barge in the Thames opposite the House of Commons to members on the Terrace and crowds on Westminster Bridge.
 J. P. Hayden described the circumstances of his first encounter with O’Brien on 1 January 1888, at a protest meeting at Four Roads, Co.
 Roscommon.
 O’Brien and James Gilhooly were both speakers, the latter under warrant of arrest under the Coercion Act.
 In order to protect Gilhooly, Hayden as chair introduced O’Brien as Gilhooly and Gilhooly as O’Brien.
 Gilhooly was taken away surreptitiously from the meeting after his speech.
 The police subsequently followed O’Brien thinking he was Gilhooly, and arrested him the next day in Athlone.
 They had to release him.
 However he was arrested as himself a few days afterwards for his speech at Four Roads.

 At the time of the Split over Parnell's leadership in December 1890, O’Brien was in prison, but on his release he declared for Parnell.
 He was made whip of the Parnellite party after Parnell's death in October 1891.
 At the following election in 1892 the Parnellites did not contest North Monaghan, where a split in the Nationalist vote would probably have given the seat to the Unionist candidate.
 O'Brien fought Limerick City as a Parnellite instead, but was defeated.
 He won election as a Parnellite at Kilkenny City in 1895 by the narrow majority of 14 votes and thereafter held this seat unopposed.